-TQI ADVANCED TUNING GUIDE
+TQi ADVANCED TUNING GUIDE

-The model's TQi transmitter is equipped with the Traxxas LinkTM Wireless Module.
-This innovative accessory transforms your Apple® iPhone®, iPad®, iPod touch®, or AndroidTM device into a powerful tuning tool that equips your TQi with an intuitive, high-definition, full-color graphical user interface.
+The model's TQi transmitter is equipped with the Traxxas Link Wireless Module.
+This innovative accessory transforms your iPhone[®] or iPod touch[®] into a powerful tuning tool that equips your TQi with an intuitive, highdefinition, full-color graphical user interface.